yanangao1709/Sophon/README.md

 # Sophon
 An online transmission framework for high-dimensional entanglement in quantum networks.

+Pytorch implementations of Sophon, including the training process and the execution of Sophon with the comparison methods.

 **Sophon contains two parts: training and deploying**, so the following USER MANUAL demonstrates the details of these two aspects.

 ## Requirements